Registration Dates, Policies and Procedures

 See more helpful links in the banner above.

-Your advisor will reach out to you to set up a virtual advising appointment.
-You’ll cover the same topics you typically cover.
+Your advisor will reach out to you to set up an advising appointment.
 Remember that you MUST meet with your advisor prior to registration.
-Also remember that you must meet with your advisor for each of your majors.
 Your advisor will only lift your advising restriction AFTER your meeting.
-You might want to think about the entire 2020-2021 academic year as you schedule Fall and J-term classes to be sure you leave the appropriate number of credits for your Spring Term classes.
+You might want to think about the entire 2022-2023 academic year as you schedule Fall and J-term classes to be sure you leave the appropriate number of credits for your Spring Term classes.

 How has registration changed in the last 18 months?